sylvielsstfr/CTIOAna2017/2017_01_17/092_195/README.md

 ## Step 9: Turn the image so the dispersive axis is along X

-- FindOptRot_HD14943.ipynb : calculation of angle of rotation
+- **FindOptRot_HD14943.ipynb** : calculation of angle of rotation
+This is the first time one can see a 1-D spectrum for check
+- We can see the vertical profile also

+Carefull check must be done to see how the fit Y vs X is performed.
+The central star and the borders must be removed.
+One must decide if one want one average angle for all images or one rotation angle per image.
+- input directory : cut_fitsimages/
+- output directory : rotated_fitsimages/

 ## Step 10: Extract the 1-D spectrum

-- Extract_Spectrum_HD14943.ipynb : Really extract the spectrum
+- **Extract_Spectrum_HD14943.ipynb** : Really extract the spectrum per unit of exposure time (per second).
-(per second).
-	- In fact extract the two +1/-1 orders
+	- In fact extract the two +1/-1 orders are used to find the origin of wavelength.
+	- Probably some additionnal work is necessary to do more local background subtraction.

 ## Step 11: Control of the Simulated spectra
-- View_SimSpectrum_HD14943.ipynb : To view simulated spectra and use a single file to save simulated spectra
+- **View_SimSpectrum_HD14943.ipynb** : To view simulated spectra and use a single file to save simulated spectra

 ## Step 12: Calibration in wavelength

-- Fit_Spectrum_HD14943.ipynb : Does the fit to get the calibration curve.
+- **Fit_Spectrum_HD14943.ipynb** : Does the fit to get the calibration curve.
    It saves the result of the fit inside a fits file.

 ## Step 13 : Don't remember but necessary
-- Calibrate_Spectrum_HD14943.ipynb : Does the calibration of the dispersive axis on the data and save calibrated data in fits file.
+- **Calibrate_Spectrum_HD14943.ipynb** : Does the calibration of the dispersive axis on the data and save calibrated data in fits file.

 ## Step 14: Compare data/simulation spectra
-- CompareCalibSim_Spectrum_HD14943_ipynb : Compare reconstructed spectrum with simulation.
+- **CompareCalibSim_Spectrum_HD14943_ipynb** : Compare reconstructed spectrum with simulation.
 Note the simulation must be smoothed compared to data spectrum.

 ## Step 15: Does some atmospheric studies over time
-- AnaCalibDataSim_Spectrum_HD14943.ipynb :
+- **AnaCalibDataSim_Spectrum_HD14943.ipynb** :
 - Work on spectra to derive atmospheric studies
 - Shows cloud grey attenuation
 - Shows H2O variation

 ## Step 16: Equivalent Width
-- AnaEqWdtDataSim_Spectrum_HD14943.ipynb:
+- **AnaEqWdtDataSim_Spectrum_HD14943.ipynb**:
 calculate  the Equivalent Widths